Quick integration examples

 v1(stable) - Prefix:

-Versioning strategy
+Versioning policy

 - Backward compatibility: Version 1 endpoints will remain stable and backward-compatible